 Department for Environment, Food and Rural Affairs.
 DEFRA The Government Department responsible for environmental protection, food production and standards, agriculture, fisheries and rural communities.
 Environmental Impact Assessment EIA A procedure to be followed for certain types of project to ensure that decisions are made in the full knowledge of any likely significant effects on the environment.
-Food Enterprise Zone FEZ A Government policy tool to promote and support development in the food and farming economic sector.
+South Lincolnshire Food Enterprise Zone SLFEZ A Government policy tool to promote and support development in the food and farming economic sector.
 Greater Lincolnshire Local Enterprise Partnership GLLEP A public and private partnership with the purpose of delivering growth in the area covered by Lincolnshire County Council, North East Lincolnshire and North Lincolnshire.
 Local Development Order LDO An order made by a Local Planning Authority (under the Town and Country Planning Act (1990) that grants planning permission for a specific development proposal or classes of development.
 National Planning Policy Framework NPPF The statement of national planning policy Peppermint Junction The junction of the A151 and A17 at Holbeach.
 South East Lincolnshire Local Plan SELLP The document setting out planning policies for the areas covering by South Holland District Council and Boston Borough Council.
-South Holland Local Plan SHLP A statement of planning policy for South Holland District Council's area.
-It will be replaced by the South East Lincolnshire Local Plan.
 Town and Country Planning (Development Management Procedure) (England) Order 2015 (as amended) DMPO The document setting out the processes and procedures to be followed by local planning authorities when processing planning applications, preparing Local Development Orders, etc. Use Classes Order UCO The Town and Country Planning (Use Classes) Order 1987 puts uses of land and buildings into various categories.
 Planning Permission is not needed for changes of use with the same use class.